Your child’s first loose tooth is a major life event, and there’s plenty of reasons to get excited.

 You should contact a dentist if your child experiences any of the following:

 - Teeth become loose before the age of five

 - Excess plaque build-up around the tooth, causing the gums to become red, swollen. or inflamed

 - The baby tooth used to be loose but has since become firm again

-- You can already see the permanent tooth coming in from underneath yet the baby tooth doesn’t look like it is loose yet.
+- You already see the permanent tooth coming in, but the baby tooth isn’t loose yet

 The ADA advises parents to take their child to the dentist as soon as their first tooth erupts or by their first birthday, whichever comes first.